saimmehmood/QTLAnalysis/README.md

 we have designed a framework that help biologists run their QTL (Quantitative traits loci) code on cloud.

 ### Problem
+Exisiting applications are running on clusters with very little capacity to sustain scalability if user demand and load increases.
 Cloud computing provides usability, scalability and on demand availability of resources, remotely.
 That’s why we are using it for scientific applications.
 We have designed an architecture in cloud that help scientists run their applications elastically.
 In addition we are also quantifying the performance overhead when using cloud to solve a numerical experiment.